firstmatecloud/guidelines-repo/microservices/nodejs/GUIDELINES.md

 ### Code

-- Never throw errors, always throw the custom ApplicationError.
-This class is defined in utils/ApplicationError.js
+- Never throw default errors, always throw the custom ApplicationError.
+This class is defined in utils/ApplicationError.js.
+It is allowed to propagate errors with the express next() function.
 ```
 export class ApplicationError extends Error {
     constructor(errorCode){